ParanoidUser/yolo/CHANGEME.md

 30 bottles of rum on the wall, 30 bottles of rum!
 You take one down, you pass it around, 29 bottles of rum on the wall.

+29 bottles of rum on the wall, 29 bottles of rum!
+You take one down, you pass it around, 28 bottles of rum on the wall.

 to be continued...